nono-anono/pyref/README.md

 ## Getting started
 ### Quick start guide - Windows 10/11
-1. Download [install.bat](install.bat) script, and run it.
+1. Download [install.bat](install.bat) script, and run it as admin.
 It will:
 - install python 3.11, if not installed already
 - download this repo locally (downloads to ``%USERPROFILE%``)
 - create and restore virtual environment for the project